Our Emotional 73 Day NICU Experience

 Although I had just had major surgery (a C-section) and preeclampsia, I didn’t have the time that I needed to recover.
 There was no downtime–I was running back and forth between home and the hospital, pumping all hours of the day, checking in with my doctor, and trying to make sense of all that was going on.
 I wish that I could have spent a few days taking it easy and recovering, but that doesn’t happen when you have a child in the NICU.

 Truthfully, our NICU experience put a strain on my marriage.
 Granted, I have a fantastic husband.
 Maybe even the world’s best husband.
 He goes out of his way to take care of me and would do anything in the world for me.
 But, those 73 days took a toll on us.

-Blake was busy juggling 13 hour work days in the PICU, graduate school (he’s going to be a Nurse Practitioner y’all!), and clinicals on top of having a baby in the NICU.
+Blake was busy juggling 13 hour work days in the PICU, graduate school, and clinicals on top of having a baby in the NICU.
 But I just saw that he wasn’t spending as much time with Scarlett as I was nor five hours of his day pumping.
 He just didn’t get what I was going through.

 Other relationships in my life suffered, too.
 I was absolutely exhausted and completely rundown.
 I didn’t want to talk to anyone and I found it easier to isolate myself than to open up and let people know what I was going through.
 My two best friends would text me to check on Scarlett, but they didn’t let that be all that we talked about–which I am incredibly thankful for.

 My Mom and Dad were kind enough to put everything that they had on hold and stay with us for a few weeks after Scarlett was born.
 I know I was rude and hateful without meaning to be, but there was just so much going on and above all, I was angry that my baby was having to fight for her life and scared that she might not ever come home.
 The first few weeks, we didn’t know if she was going to survive.
 Those kind of emotions take a toll on you.